brettwooldridge/HikariCP/README.md

 This property controls the number of milliseconds to delay between attempts to acquire a connection to the database.
 If ``acquireRetries`` is 0, this property has no effect.
 *Default: 750*

+``autoCommit``<br/>
+This property controls the default auto-commit behavior of connections returned from the pool.
+It is a boolean value.  *Default: true*

 ``connectionInitSql``<br/>
 This property sets a SQL statement that will be executed after every new connection creation